PrusaOwners/prusaowners/Klipper.md

 ### Common configuration for both

-You will need to add the following sections to you printer config in order for the M600 and LOAD_FILAMENT commands above to work.
+You will need to add the following sections to you printer.cfg so that the M600 and LOAD_FILAMENT commands in the above work as intended.
+You can adjust the gcodes to suite your need, as long as the M600 starts with Klipper's PAUSE command.

     [respond]
     default_type: command

     [pause_resume]

-    # Filament change gcode, parameters are the default park position if no XYZ is specified  - Z is relative.
+    # Filament change gcode, parameters are a default park position if no XYZ is specified  - Z is relative.
     [gcode_macro M600]
     default_parameter_X: 100
     default_parameter_Y: 0